jenkinsci/pipeline-plugin/TUTORIAL.md

 step aa
 ```

-but this is cumbersome and does not work well with Groovy sandbox security, so any object-valued argument to a step may instead be given as a map.
+but this is cumbersome and does not work well with Groovy sandbox security - so any object-valued argument to a step may instead be given as a map.

 The following: